 '''

-{

 "kafka_connected": true,

 "my_id": "d209adf2aa01",

 "node_health": "GREEN",

-(continues on next page)

-'''

-'''

 "redis_connected": true,

 "uptime_sec": 156

-}

 '''

 Here, a human readable node\health field is provided, as well as information about which service is unavailable at the moment.
 If the component is not GREEN in health you should troubleshoot your configuration.